OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

 * container health is checked at runtime
 * PIDs cgroup limit is used (limit is set as applicable)
 * The Docker host is hardened to ensure that only Docker services are run on the host
-* Secure configurations are applied to ensure that the containers do not gain access to the host via the Docker daemon.
+* Secure configurations are applied to ensure that the containers do not gain access to the host via the Docker daemon
-* Docker is updated with the latest patches such that vulnerabilities are not compromised.
+* Docker is updated with the latest patches such that vulnerabilities are not compromised
-* The underlying host is managed to ensure that vulnerabilities are identified and mitigated with patches.
+* The underlying host is managed to ensure that vulnerabilities are identified and mitigated with patches
 * Docker server certificate file (the file that is passed along with the `--tlscert` parameter) is individual owned and group owned by root.
 * Docker server certificate file (the file that is passed along with the `--tlscert` parameter) has permissions of 444 or more restrictive permissions.
 * Docker server certificate key file (the file that is passed along with the `--tlskey` parameter) is individually owned and group owned by root.
-* Docker server certificate key file (the file that is passed along with the `--tlskey` parameter) has permissions of 400.
+* Docker server certificate key file (the file that is passed along with the `--tlskey` parameter) has permissions of 400
 * Docker socket file is owned by root and group owned by docker.
-* Docker socket file has permissions of 660 or are configured more restrictively.
+* Docker socket file has permissions of 660 or are configured more restrictively
-* `daemon.json` file individual ownership and group ownership is correctly set to root, if it is in use.
+* ensure `daemon.json` file individual ownership and group ownership is correctly set to root, if it is in use
-* daemon.json file is present its file permissions are correctly set to 644 or more restrictively.
+* if `daemon.json` file is present its file permissions are correctly set to 644 or more restrictively

 ----